Torch Ginger Flowers

 Torch Ginger flowers are available year-round in tropical climates, with a peak season in the late spring through early summer.

 Torch Ginger flowers are native to tropical regions of Malaysia, Indonesia, and Southern Thailand and have been growing wild since ancient times.
 The plants are easily propagated and were quickly spread throughout Southeast Asia, China, Oceania, and Australia.
 Torch Ginger flowers were also introduced to Hawaii, Florida, and South America as a cultivated tropical species and are used for ornamental landscaping.
-Today Torch Ginger flowers can be found worldwide, both cultivated and wild, and are present in Southeast Asia, Eastern Asia, Australia, Oceania, Polynesia, Africa, South America, Central America, and in Florida, California, and Hawaii of the United States.
+Today Torch Ginger flowers can be found worldwide, both cultivated and wild, and are present in Asia, Australia, Oceania, Polynesia, Africa, South America, Central America, and in Florida, California, and Hawaii of the United States.
 In Costa Rica, Puerto Rico, Hawaii, and China, the species has also been deemed an aggressive invasive species.
-When in season, the Torch Ginger flower buds can be found through specialty growers or local fresh markets.
+When in season, the Torch Ginger flower buds can be found through specialty growers or fresh local markets.

 Recipes that include Torch Ginger Flowers.
 One is easiest, three is harder.